-DOL employees, contractors, and visitors may choose to wear a mask regardless of community level.
-Additionally, the CDC recommends that individuals wear masks regardless of COVID-19 community level if they have symptoms of COVID-19 for 10 days after being diagnosed with COVID-19, and for 10 days after being exposed to COVID-19.
+DOL employees, contractors, and visitors may choose to wear a mask regardless of hospital admission level.
+Additionally, individuals must wear high-quality masks regardless of COVID-19 hospital admission level if they have symptoms of COVID-19 for 10 days after being diagnosed with COVID-19, and for 10 days after being exposed to COVID-19.

-Check your Community Level
+Check your COVID-19 Hospital Admission Level

-Please be aware of the following --
+Please be aware of the following

 Please contact COVID19Questions@dol.gov with any questions.